Integrative Cancer Therapies Overview

 Most of the research being done on pet nutrition is being conducted by the pet food industry.
 The research conducted by pet food companies (that sell the food they are researching and reporting on) can’t be relied upon for unbiased information regarding the health promoting quality of their pet food.

-A commercial diet high in carbohydrates, containing processed grains (corn, wheat and soybean in particular), dyes, preservatives and meat protein unfit for human consumption is not an appropriate diet for dogs and cats.
+A commercial diet high in carbohydrates, containing processed grains (corn, wheat and soybean in particular), dyes, preservatives and meat protein unfit for human consumption is not an appropriate diet for dogs and cats even if they do not have cancer.
 In the long-term, a diet made up of these type of foods has been shown to promote the development of a variety of diseases including cancer.